 Into the Hands of Fate - canvas print Ref: G236-XLC This painting is also available reproduced on good quality canvas, individually printed before being stretched on wooden stretcher bars - just like the original oil painting - and then varnished for protection.Overall canvas size 31"x 20" (79cm x 51cm) Note that canvas prints have no white border - this is the overall size of the canvas on its wooden stretcher bars and the image extends to the edge.Each canvas is individually signed (on the reverse, as there is no border) by the artist, Graham Turner.Canvas orders going to an overseas address should email us at email@example.com for a shipping price - our usual shipping rates do not apply.
 Price: £184.00

-2013 AVIATION PAINTING OF THE YEAR EXHIBITION AWARD WINNERAt the 2013 Guild of Aviation Artists annual exhibition, held in the Mall Galleries, London, Graham Turner's original oil painting 'Into the Hands of Fate' sold straight away (for £7,500), was awarded the Cross and Cockade prize for the best First World War aviation painting, the Roy Nockolds Trophy (voted for by the public), and was runner up for the two top awards - the Aviation Painting of the Year and Flypast Fellows Award for Excellence.This is his third year of Exhibiting at the Guild of Aviation Artists Exhibition, and continues his 100% sales record there.
-His 2011 entry 'Steady Boy' also won the Roy Nockolds Trophy.CLICK HERE to see Graham Turner's other First World War aviation paintings available as giclée prints.
+2013 AVIATION PAINTING OF THE YEAR EXHIBITION AWARD WINNERAt the 2013 Guild of Aviation Artists annual exhibition, held in the Mall Galleries, London, Graham Turner's original oil painting 'Into the Hands of Fate' sold straight away (for £7,500), was awarded the Cross and Cockade prize for the best First World War aviation painting, the Roy Nockolds Trophy (voted for by the public), and was runner up for the two top awards - the Aviation Painting of the Year and Flypast Fellows Award for Excellence.This was his third year of Exhibiting at the Guild of Aviation Artists Exhibition, and continued his 100% sales record there.
+His 2011 entry 'Steady Boy' also won the Roy Nockolds Trophy.CLICK HERE to see Graham Turner's available First World War aviation original paintings and prints.

 CLICK HERE for more information about Giclée Prints.